greenthepear/Deck-Aid/README.md

 - Lore?

 Notes:
 - Because the health system works (hp and blocking) exactly the same for the enemy and player, it might be a good idea to make the health a struct to avoid so much redundancy, maybe even damage for that matter.
+[Currently WIP]